antonilol/arduino-led-hub/README.md

 Copy `config.sample.json` to `config.json` and edit to your needs.

-Copy `arduino-led-hub/config.sample.h` to `arduino-led-hub/config.h` and edit to your needs.
-Make sure to get the pin numbers right!

-Compile and write arduino-led-hub/arduino-led-hub.ino to your Arduino (with the IDE)
+TODO: explain the config file entries here

-Install npm dependencies and build the server:
+Install npm dependencies and generate the required config for the arduino:

 ```
 npm install
-npm run build
+npm run generate_config
 ```

+Compile and upload arduino-led-hub/arduino-led-hub.ino to your Arduino (with the IDE)

 The server can started with